 After a short coffee break, soaking some sun and spotting those clouds that look like they have been taken away from one of Vincent’s paintings, it was the time for something I was looking forward the most to do in Arles.
-Nina and I went to the Van Gogh Painting Workshop organised by La Couverture Verte.
-And, it’s in my opinion one of the best ways to learn about Vincent’s art.
+Nina and I went to the Van Gogh Painting Workshop, organised by La Couverture Verte.
+And, it’s, in my opinion, one of the best ways to learn about Vincent’s art while in Arles.
 You can see here a video from one of their Van Gogh painting workshops to feel a bit of an atmosphere there.

 We were welcomed by Philippe and his team.
 I was given some acrylic paint and, after doing two short exercises, to get myself familiar with Vincent’s colours and brush strokes, I was ready to do a copy of one of his paintings.
-Since, I was in Arles, I’ve chosen one of the paintings he created there, with a view on Arles.
+Since I was in Arles, I chose one of the pictures he created there, with a view on Arles.

-When I had to copy one of van Gogh’s paintings, I started to look at it in a new light.
-I had to mix the right shades, understand the way he was working on it and tried to do it in the same way.
+When I had to copy one of Van Gogh’s paintings, I started to look at it in a new light.
+I had to mix the right shades, understand the way he worked on it and tried to do it in the same way.
 The hardest part for me was the thing I thought would be the easiest – his brush strokes.
 I’ve realised how fine and delicate they actually are.

 Amphitheatre & the city park

-I enjoyed so much in the Van Gogh Painting Workshop, that I stayed there longer than we’ve planned.
+I enjoyed so much in the Van Gogh Painting Workshop that I stayed there longer than we’ve planned.
 So, I had to say goodbye to Nina and continue my search for places related to Van Gogh in Arles on my own.
 I have visited a few locations from his paintings in the afternoon.
-I went to the Amphitheatre because he created one of his paintings inside of it.
-I also went to the city park where another one of his work was created.
-It was so fun imagining him wandering around the town, looking for an interesting motives and painting them on a spot there.
+My first stop was the Amphitheatre because he created one of his paintings inside of it.
+I also visited the city park where another one of his work was created.
+I had so much fun, imagining him wandering around Arles, looking for exciting motifs and painting them on the spot there.

-The last place I went to, was the Alyscamps cemetery, Vincent has visited and painted together with Paul Gauguin.
+The last place I went to was the Alyscamps Cemetery.
+Vincent visited it and painted it together with Paul Gauguin.
 It’s such a spiritual place with all the old stone sarcophagus around.

-Not related to Vincent, but the church there and its crypt, looked to me as the one in Elizabeth Kostova’s ‘The Historian’ (the last one where Dracula lived).
+Not related to Vincent, but the church there and its crypt looked to me as the one from Elizabeth Kostova’s ‘The Historian’ (the last one where Dracula lived).
 There was definitely some strange energy there…

-Although I was so impressed with the architecture of the church and the cemetery there, it looks like it wasn’t that interesting to van Gogh.
-He painted the path with trees there.
-And once again, nature was his inspiration.
+Although I was so impressed with the church’s architecture and the cemetery, it looks like it wasn’t that interesting to Van Gogh.
+He painted the path with trees there, but, once again, nature was in his focus.

-Although Van Gogh spent only a year in Arles, it was definitely one of the most important places for his art career.
-It was the place where he has found those colours and light he was searching for in Paris.
-While walking around Arles I could see so well his colours, motives and even the brush strokes.
+Although Van Gogh spent only a year in Arles, it was definitely one of the most critical places for his art career.
+It was the place where he found those colours and light he was searching for in Paris.
+While walking around Arles, I could see so well his colours, motifs and even the brush strokes.
 Unfortunately, it was also where his mental illness started to appear more and more.
-So, after a year van Gogh lived in Arles, he moved to a near by Saint-Remy-de-Provence where he went to the mental hospital.
+So, after a year van Gogh lived in Arles, he moved to a nearby Saint-Remy-de-Provence where he went to the mental hospital.